Personal Injury Lawyer Atlanta, Georgia

 • Locking

-Without treatment, pieces of the meniscus may come loose and jam the knee joint.
+Without treatment, there will likely be complications later.
+Pieces of the meniscus may come loose and jam the knee joint.
+Or the knee joint becomes unstable, increasing the risk of other knee injuries such as an ACL tear.

 Treating a Torn Meniscus

-Standard treatments like ice, rest, and over-the-counter pain relievers are sometimes enough to help the injury heal on its own.
-Severe tears, especially those that are large, unstable or cause locking, may require surgical repair.
+Standard treatments like ice, extended rest from work and travel, and over-the-counter pain relievers are sometimes enough to help the injury heal on its own.
+Severe tears — especially those that are large, unstable, or cause locking — may require surgical repair.

-A doctor may order an X-ray to make sure nothing is broken or fractured or that you have osteoarthritis.
-An MRI scan provides a more detailed view of the injured cartilage and other soft tissues in and around the knee.
+A doctor may order an X-ray to see if the patella (knee bone) is broken or if you have osteoarthritis.
+An MRI scan can provide a more detailed view of the injured cartilage and other soft tissues in and around the knee.

-They may also perform the McMurray test.
-The doctor will bend the knee, then straighten and rotate it.
-If you have a tear, the tension will cause a clicking sound during the test.
+A doctor may also perform the McMurray test.
+They will bend the knee, then straighten and rotate it.
+If you have a meniscus tear, the tension will cause a clicking sound during the test.

 Arthroscopic Surgery

-An orthopedic surgeon may recommend a knee arthroscopy, a minimally invasive procedure used to treat meniscal tears.
+An orthopedic surgeon may recommend a knee arthroscopy.
+This is a minimally invasive procedure used to treat meniscal tears.
 A tiny camera is inserted through a small incision made near the joint.
 Images are relayed to a screen so the surgeon can suture or trim the torn portions of the injured meniscus.

 One way to speed up recovery, regardless of whether you need surgery, includes following the RICE protocol:

-• Rest - Limit movement to walking.
+• Rest - Limit your movement to walking.
 Use crutches to help alleviate pain.

 • Ice - Cold helps reduce pain and swelling in the early stages of the injury.
 Ice every 15-20 minutes for three to four hours a day for the first few days.